-Required courses: Biology majors in the regular B.S. and B.A. programs are advised to enroll in BIOL2000 Molecules and Cells or BIOL2010 Ecology and Evolution (may be taken in any order) and CHEM1109 General Chemistry I and CHEMIIII General Chemistry Lab I. MATHII00 Calculus I and/or MATHIIOI Calculus II can be taken in either the first or second year.
+Students with strong high school preparation in math and science may take BIOL2000 Molecules and Cells or BIOL2010 Ecology and Evolution during the fall semester in addition to General Chemistry and a calculus course.
 Students who received a score of 5 on the AP Biology exam in their senior year of high school may wish to consider the advanced placement substitute of BIOL3040 Cell Biology for BIOL2000.
-Students considering this option should enroll in BIOL2010 in the fall (there is no AP substitution for BIOL2010); in the spring they either choose the AP option and enroll in BIOL3040, or continue with BIOL2000.
-For further information you may email Seth Robertson (seth.robertson@bc.edu), Assistant Director of Undergraduate Programs or Kathy Dunn (kathy. dunn@bc.edu), Associate Professor and Associate Chair of the Biology Department.

-Freshmen who are interested in Biology, but feel unprepared to go directly into BIOL2000 or who simply want to "try out" the discipline should consider enrolling in BIOL1100 General Biology.
-This is a one-semester Core class that is designed for non-majors.
-While BIOL1100 satisfies the Natural Science Core, it cannot be applied to the Biology or Biochemistry Major.
+Students considering this option should enroll in BIOL2010 in the fall (there is no AP substitution for BIOL2010); in the spring they either choose the AP option and enroll in BIOL3040 or they take BIOL2000.
+For further information you may email Sile Ni Scanlain (sile. niscanlain@bc.edu), Assistant Director of Undergraduate Programs or Rebecca Dunn (rebecca.dunn@bc.edu), Director of Undergraduate Studies.
+Freshmen who are interested in biology but feel unprepared to go directly into BIOL2000 or who simply want to explore the discipline should consider enrolling in BIOL1100 General Biology (fall), a Core class that satisfies the Natural Science Core but cannot be applied to the Biology major.